Chris Barnes (musician): Cattle Decapitation

+One day later, Barnes stated that the bands had a dispute relating to merchandise which was then settled.
+However, according to Barnes, Ryan had been talking badly about him amongst the crew and musicians.
+Barnes remarked that Ryan should "eat a veggie burger", leading to Ryan aggressively confronting him after a show, which Barnes considered fighting words.
+However, Barnes denied both punching Ryan and running out of the room, instead claiming he simply walked out since further violence was unnecessary after Ryan was on the floor.

+In response, Ryan said they had never toured with Six Feet Under due to "horror stories" around Barnes, but agreed on the basis of no merch restrictions such as price matching or limits on designs so they could make up for a missed tour.
+According to Ryan, Barnes tried to impose restrictions; he was shut down with emails between booking agents asserting no restrictions, but Cattle Decapitation agreed to limit their designs to avoid drama after talking with Six Feet Under's tour manager.
+After Cattle Decapitation sold more merch, Barnes made comments on stage about vegetarians which Ryan found to be attacks against Cattle Decapitation, leading to an argument between the two about respect.
+Barnes then hit Ryan in the jaw as he was talking and left.

 No charges were filed against Barnes in relation to the incident.

 Personal life

 At some point, Barnes relocated from Florida to Seattle, Washington.
-He stated: "I've just been digging it up here for years.
-My mom lived up here in the '70s, and I just heard all these cool stories.
-And when I started touring, coming up here, I always felt comfortable up here."
+He said that he heard many cool stories about when his mother lived there in the 1970s, and he always felt comfortable there while touring.
 He also stated that the legality of cannabis in the state strongly influenced his choice of destination.

 Barnes had been widely known for his marijuana use, which he would use for meditative and artistic purposes.
-In a 2017 interview, he said: "Cannabis has been my best friend for my entire life, pretty much.
-So, everything I create and do is with the use of medicinal and spiritual use of Cannabis.
-So, I tend to keep a pretty even nature, unless someone pokes the bear.
-You know? [laughs] [...]
-I've been know to have some pretty nasty bites.
-But, yeah, I try to keep it pretty cool."
+In a 2017 interview, he called cannabis his best friend for his entire life, and said that everything he does is with the use of "medicinal and spiritual use of Cannabis."
 In 2024, Barnes stated that he had quit smoking marijuana and drinking alcohol due to personal choice.

 Barnes has owned several dogs throughout his life.